MarcinKilarski/Website-Audit/page-load/page-load-report.md

 HTTP/2, on the other hand, allows browsers to get ready to start downloading all files right away over a single connection.
 Additionally, it offers faster encryption, header compression that improves the performance and security, as well as steam prioritisation.

-It is important that your server supports HTTP/2, as it will make unnecessary to apply some additional web performance optimisation technics to your site, such as:
+It is important that your server supports HTTP/2, as it will make unnecessary to apply some additional page load optimisation technics to your site, such as:

 - spreading files over multiple domains
 - combining or inlining your CSS styles